adampmoss/adampmoss.github.io/_posts/2016-03-16-magento2-basics-part-2.markdown

 ### Step 4 - Create Magefox/Example/view/frontend/templates/magefox/example.phtml

 This is our template file that will render within the content block list as specified in our layout XML earlier.
-One difference to note is that $block rather than $this is used to access the class methods:
+One difference to note is that `$block` rather than `$this` is used to access the class methods, for example `$block->getHello()`

-{% highlight php %}
-<?php echo $block->getHello() ?>
-{% endhighlight %}

 That's all to this part.
 You should now have a working module with a frontend controller and a basic block with a template for displaying content.